RIOT-OS/RIOT/tests/driver_lps25h/README.md

 This is a manual test application for the LPS25H pressure sensor driver.

 # Usage
-This test application will initialize the pressure sensor with the following parameters:
- - Sampling Rate: 7Hz

-After initialization, the sensor reads the pressure and temperature values every 850ms and prints them to the STDOUT.
+After initialization, the sensor reads the pressure and temperature values every ssconds and prints them to the STDOUT.